You are here

 We would like to extend our stay in the area.
 What hotels do you recommend?

 BU is home to some of the nicest bed and breakfasts, hotels and dining establishments.
 You can find a listing of recommended lodging and dining here.
 Mention you are in town for BU orientation and these university partners may have a special deal for you!

 What do I do now?

 Get excited!
 Whether this is your first or fifth to leave the nest, this is an exciting time for both you and your new student!
-As you prepare for the orientation experience, please work through the Pre-Orientation Checklist found on the main orientation page, along with your son/daughter.
+As you prepare for the orientation experience, please support your student in moving through the Accepted Students Checklist.
 Ensure that each item is checked off and understood.
 Now is also a good time to encourage your student to start earning and saving money (if they have not already) so they can enjoy the occasional slice of pizza while in college!
 Ask as many questions as you have, and encourage your new student to do the same!
 Our office is in place specifically to orient you!
 But we don’t know your needs unless you ask!